JiBrok/jibrok.github.io/_docs/time-in-status/user-help-info.md

 * **"field name" in pauseInMonth("number")** - Search for issues by the month when the timer was paused.

 * **Examples:**
-    * "First response" in failInDay() - найти задачи у которых вышло или выйдет время по таймеру "First response" сегодня
+    * "First response" in failInDay() - find issues which time in "First response" timer run out or will run out today
-    * "First response" in failInDay("-1") - найти задачи у которых вышло время по таймеру "First response" вчера(1 день назад)
+    * "First response" in failInDay("-1") - find issues which time in "First response" timer run out yesterday (1 day ago)
-    * "First response" in failInDay("-7") - найти задачи у которых вышло время по таймеру "First response" неделю назад(7 день назад)
+    * "First response" in failInDay("-7") - find issues which time in "First response" timer run out a week ago(7 days ago)
-    * "First response" in failInDay("7") - найти задачи у которых вышло или выйдет время по таймеру "First response" через неделю(через 7 дней)
+    * "First response" in failInDay("7") - find issues which time in "First response" timer will run out in a week(in 7 days)

 * **"field name" in searchByStartDate("condition", "date")** - Search for issues by the date when the timer was first started.